ScienceWorks Summer Camps Featured on NewsWatch 12!

 This summer, not only are we offering our traditional day camps for kids ages 6 – 12, we've also launched a new counselor-in-training program for youth ages 13 – 15.
 It’s a great opportunity for young teens to gain real-world experience and develop valuable skills.
 Whether it’s space science, nature exploration, or engineering challenges, each week offers fresh opportunities for discovery.

-👉 Explore themes and register at: scienceworksmuseum.org/camps
+👉 Explore themes, check availability, and apply for scholarships at: scienceworksmuseum.org/camps

 We’re grateful to KDRV NewsWatch 12 for showcasing the importance of summer learning — and to all our campers, families, and educators for making this summer unforgettable.
 Let’s keep the learning going!